 - 24. In response to the 2010 floods in Pakistan, WFP distributed locally produced high-energy biscuits (HEBs) and ready-to-use chickpea paste called Wawa Mum, which WFP developed and produced in Pakistan.
 These nutritious foods did not require cooking or water, and enabled young children and mothers to get the nutrition they needed during the emergency. - 25.
-Cash and vouchers have also been used extensively in emergencies two thirds of WFP's cash and voucher beneficiaries were reached through EMOPs (Figure 5).
+Cash and vouchers have also been used extensively in emergencies.
+Of the total number of beneficiaries who have received cash or vouchers since the scale-up began, 92 percent received them in either EMOPs or PRROs (Figure 5).